Author: bsusan.joe@gmail.com

 This sweet little dog – I really mean it when I say little – barked at me for 30 minutes when we met for the first time.
 After exhausting himself, he realized it was easier to befriend me rather than bark at me.
 Now, he scolds me for leaving the house, insists I share my food, sleeps on my lap while I work, and has peed on me thrice (out of sheer excitement).

-Besides Hershey I met a few other creatures since moving.
+Besides Hershey I met a few other wildlife since moving.
 The other day, I went out to investigate an unusual rustling sound and met the blue-tongued lizard that lives in the garden.
 Of course, I did not wait around long enough to see its tongue.
 I admit I am not that brave.
 It had legs, the right colours and stripes – that was more than I needed to know.
 A quick Google search solved the rest of the mystery.

 Speaking of wild animals, I saw a fox leaping by the side of the road during a late-night drive.
 That was exciting since I had only seen them in zoos before (and on my Firefox browser).